PyThaiNLP/pythainlp/README.md

 ## Capabilities

-PyThaiNLP provides standard NLP functions for Thai, for example part-of-speec tagging, linguistic unit segmentation (syllable, word, or sentence).
+PyThaiNLP provides standard NLP functions for Thai, for example part-of-speech tagging, linguistic unit segmentation (syllable, word, or sentence).
 Some of these functions are also available via command-line interface.

 <details>
   <summary>List of Features</summary>